 Removing all carpeting and using scatter rugs that can be washed each week, will greatly help in the reduction of dust and dust mites.
 Wood floors, seamless vinyl or linoleum floor coverings are best because they can be cleaned easily and thoroughly, and mites don't like to live on uncarpeted floors.

-food allergies manifest themselves in the form skin sensitivities, or
+Most food allergies manifest themselves in the form skin sensitivities, or gastrointestinal disturbances.

 But food can also be triggers for asthma.
 An allergic reaction can develop to foods that have been fed for years but the allergy may reveal itself with a sudden onset.
 Once an allergy has developed, the sensitivity to the ingredient may last a lifetime, so foods containing that ingredient will need to be left out of the diet permanently.